How to Start a Business

 Some other things to consider would be registered trademarks that could be confused with your company name, website URLs, or social media accounts that customers may confuse with yours.
 The face of your business!
 It needs to be bold, distinct, and instantly recognizable.
 The designers at Wise will work with you to put your business’s best foot forward with clean logo designs and impeccable branding.

 Differentiating your business from your competitors begins with choosing the right business name.
-Here’s a complete guide that can help you select the right name for your business.

 7. Register Your Business